parsevalbtc/libbitcoin-system-wiki/Integer-Division-Unraveled.md

 * The `remainder(...)` call compiles away for `constexpr` operators.
 * The overridden `negative(...)` calls compile away for `unsigned` operands.
 * The `||` conditions compile away when the above render the result always `true` or `false`.
+* The functions *do* fail as native operators with a zero-valued divisor.
+* The functions cannot *cause* overflows.
+* The stack calls are removed by inlining.

-This implies that what remains is *necessary*.
+* All that remains is *necessary*.

 By fanning out templates based on signed-ness type constraints, the objective of a "single" function that supports all integers without limitation or overhead is achieved.

 ## Template Type Constraints
 Without the template overrides there would be warnings on unsigned operands, as they all invoke `factor < 0`, which is always `false`.
 These and the overrides for `floored_modulo` and `floored_divide` bypass unnecessary conditions at compile time.
 For functions or operand combinations that are not referenced, the corresponding templates are not even compiled.